celoyd/potato/docs/quickstart.md

 potato fuse --device=cuda 104001008E063C00-{pan,ms}.tif 104001008E063C00-ps.tiff
 ```

 Expect either some kind of reasonably helpful error or a progress bar.
 The M units in the progress bar are megapixels.

-On my 1070 (a GPU released in 2016), it takes a little under 30 seconds, and similarly on an M4 Macbook (`--device=mps`); on my CPU alone (`--device=cpu`), it takes 4–5 minutes.
-On my Raspberry Pi 3 model B (`--device=cpu --workers=1 --block-side=256`), it estimates about 3.5 hours.
+_Performance expectations_: On my 1070 (a GPU released in 2016), it takes a little under 30 seconds, and similarly on an M4 Macbook (`--device=mps`); on my CPU alone (`--device=cpu`), it takes 4–5 minutes; on a low-end EC2 instance (`--device=cpu`), 15 minutes.
+On my Raspberry Pi 3 model B (`--device=cpu --workers=1 --block-side=256`), 3.5 hours.
+On a Lambda Labs 1× A100, at about 30% GPU (presumably severely i/o-bound), 20 seconds.

 A fan may turn on, but all being well, you now have a big, pansharpened output file:

 ```console
 user@host:~/potato$ du -h 104001008E063C00-ps.tiff